shaktigurung/Market/README.md

 9. Explain the different high-level components (abstractions) in your App.
 - Some of the high-level components in our App are:
 	1. Admin panel: We have incorporated it into our system.
 However, due to time limitations, it is only working partially.
-	2. Bidding System: This feature is also our abstraction since we could not abide it into our App
-	3. Advanced Search:  We have included normal search and search with the category in our system.
+	2. Advanced Search:  We have included normal search and search with the category in our system.
 However, we have missed incorporating Advanced search feature.
-	4. Order details: We were thinking to provide full order details to the buyer regarding their order.
+	3. Order details: We were thinking to provide full order details to the buyer regarding their order.
 We have partially incorporated it into our current app.

 10. Detail any third party services that your App will use.
  - Within our app, we are using mainly Stripe and Carrierwave as the major third parties.
 Stripe handles everything to do with payment.
 It also allows is able to handle user information.
 We connect to stripe for order information as well as user history in the future.
 Carrierwave allows us to store all the images uploaded by any user externally so they are not stored within our database (only references to the images are stored).